Azure/terraform-azurerm-avm-res-compute-disk/README.md

 ### <a name="input_zone"></a> [zone](#input\_zone)

-Description: (Optional) Specifies the Availability Zone in which this Managed Disk should be located.
+Description: (Required) Specifies the Availability Zone in which this Managed Disk should be located.
 Changing this property forces a new resource to be created.

 Type: `string`